 OK quality product for the money invested.

-Most general fitness features are included (HR, Step Counter, Sleep monitoring, distance and blood pressure)
+Most general fitness features are included (HR, Step Counter, Sleep monitoring, distance and blood pressure) even if accuracy is not that great.

 Clear LCD display